Connecting educators with business leaders to create possibilities for students

 Dillard Drive Middle School

-LORD Corporation is partnering with Dillard Drive Middle School to put on “What’s on the Menu Business Lunches,” exposing students to skills, careers, and unique opportunities to taste the business world through a different lens.
+LORD Corporation partnered with Dillard Drive Middle School to put on “What’s on the Menu Business Lunches,” exposing students to skills, careers, and unique opportunities to taste the business world through a different lens.
 LORD Corporation continues to support other Career Development Programs at Dillard Drive through their ongoing partnership.

 Fox Road Magnet Elementary School